Slater & Zurz LLP is Always Here When You Need Us

 And delaying treatment for an injury could allow an insurance company to claim your injury was not related to the accident.

-So, get out of the car, if you can, and get to a safe spot.
+So, get out of the car and get to a safe spot if you can.
 Then, call 911.
 It’s better to be safe than sorry.

 Uber already knows an accident has occurred, where it happened, and who is on board.
 You may get a call from Uber very quickly.
 Under the guise of customer service and care, you will be assured the company will take care of you, and valuable information will be asked.

-We all like using these ride-sharing services, but these companies have plenty of insurance to cover any medical bills you may incur and to pay any additional damages, such as missed work, rehabilitation, etc. Companies like Uber are businesses, and, just like all businesses, they too want to maximize profits and minimize costs.
-You are not being unreasonable by seeking a Uber accident lawyer to help you protect what’s best for you, and Slater & Zurz knows what’s best.
+We all like using these ride-sharing services, but these companies have plenty of insurance to cover any medical bills you may incur and to pay any additional damages, such as missed work, rehabilitation, etc. Companies like Uber are businesses, and, just like all businesses, they, too want to maximize profits and minimize costs.
+You are not being unreasonable by seeking an Uber accident lawyer to help you protect what’s best for you, and Slater & Zurz knows what’s best.

 We here at Slater & Zurz have been helping people protect themselves during situations just like this for decades.
 If you’ve been involved in a car accident as an Uber passenger, please call us before accepting any offers.
 Let us enlighten you to what you truly may be entitled to.

 - Seek a safe spot away from the crash, but please do not leave the scene

 - Call 911, even if you think your injuries are minor

 - If you are able, tell the police what happened and stick to the facts

 - Get your phone out and take pictures of the scene, if possible